-Date: Friday, 20 May 2022; 5th Anniversary.
+Date: Monday, 20 May 2024; 6th Anniversary.

-Sponsor: United Nations
+Organizer: United Nations

-Without bees and other pollinators, global food supply would be in serious trouble.
-Bees play an essential role for the survival of our ecosystems.
+Without bees and other pollinators, the global food supply would be in serious trouble.
+Bees play an essential role in the survival of our ecosystems.
 Nearly 90% of the world’s wild flowering plant species and more than 75% of the world’s food crops depend on pollinators.
 Not only do pollinators contribute directly to food security, but they are key to conserving biodiversity.

 The protection of bees can help reduce poverty and eliminate hunger, as well as preserve a healthy environment and biodiversity.
 Unfortunately, scientific studies have proven that bees and other pollinators are increasingly under threat from human activities.
 It is therefore necessary to ensure the protection of bees and their habitats.

-Learn, share, and actions!
+Learn, share, and action!